chessisfun/chess-files/README.md

 # chess-files
 Here are some chess files that I have created and want to share.
 Feel free to use these files for any purpose, just don't claim ownership.

-**About me**: I have played and taught chess for many years.
-I am rated USCF 20xx and Lichess Classical 22xx.
-In teaching chess I have worked with both adults and children in both group and individual settings.
-I have worked extensively with beginners and lower rated players.
-You can reach me at chessisfun2003@proton.me with any questions or comments.

 **About the materials**: The **pdf** files are like traditional books and are best for reading directly.
 These are probably the ones you want if you aren't sure.
 The **pgn** files aren't meant to be read, but can be loaded in a chess program like SCID or a Lichess study.

 **Description of individual materials**: